Parsifal-M/backstage-opa-plugins/plugins/permission-backend-module-opa-wrapper/README.md

 - Enable teams to manage their own policies, without needing to know TypeScript or the Backstage codebase!

 ## Pre-requisites

+> This plugin does not require the `backstage-opa-backend` plugin!

 - You have a Backstage instance set up and running.
 - You have deployed OPA, kindly see how to do that [here](https://www.openpolicyagent.org/docs/latest/deployments/).